 Apps can adjust to the form factor and sensors

-APIs made available through the Windows Runtime and the Metro style SDK allow developers to use hardware that is local to the system, including webcams, accelerometers, inclinometers, ambient light sensors, networking, and location services.
+APIs made available through the Windows Runtime and the Metro style SDK allow developers to use hardware that’s local to the system, including webcams, accelerometers, inclinometers, ambient light sensors, networking, and location services.

 Certification status

 The Windows Store keeps developers informed of the status of their app certification process through email and through the developer portal.
-This includes viewing meaningful results from any completed process (such as certification pass or fail) and determining what actions were taken by others, such as co-workers or Windows Store administrators, which affected the status of a Store offering.
+This includes viewing meaningful results from any completed process (such as certification pass or fail) and determining what actions were taken by others, such as coworkers or Windows Store administrators, which affected the status of a Store offering.

 In-app purchases

 In-app purchasing lets a developer define monetization points in an app where content, digital goods, or other functionality can be delivered to users over time.
-In-app purchases can be triggered from the most convenient and contextually relevant locations inside an app, defined by the developer.
+In-app purchases can be triggered from the most convenient and contextually relevant locations inside an app (defined by the developer).
 The Windows Store supports two types of in-app purchase.
 For a persistent purchase (as defined by the offer metadata specified by the developer), when the acquisition happens, the user’s app license is updated to reflect the newly made purchase.
 The developer’s app can call a license API to determine if a given in-app purchase offer has already been acquired by the user.
 Therefore, the experience for that offer can be re-enabled persistently every time the app runs, up until the offer’s stated expiration date.
-A given offer cannot be purchased again until the previously acquired offer license has expired.
+A given offer can’t be purchased again until the previously acquired offer license has expired.

 Developer sign up and payment